Share on your favorite

 蛍 means "firefly, glowworm."

-里 means "village, hometown, birthplace."
+里 means "village, residence, birthplace."

 Mansion - A large house or building.

-啓 means "enlightenment, open, begin."
+啓 means "to open, to enlighten, to begin."

 Begin, Initiate - To start something, to initiate, to pioneer.